Ashleigh Jordan Flaunts Toned Posterior In Blue Leggings For Glute-Focused Workout

 “I love this!
 So creative & love how you did the 2-way swings hitting all glute muscles,” one person wrote.

 “Thank you so much for the workouts.
-They help so much especially when I’m stumped or get bored,” another person added.
+They help so much especially when I’m stumped or get bored,” added another.

 Others expressed their excitement about giving the circuit a try.

-“Killer workout doing this tomorrow!” a third Instagram user wrote.
+“Killer workout doing this tomorrow!” a third Instagram user told her.

 “Love these videos.
-Very helpful,” a fourth wrote after adding two heart emoji to their comment.
+Very helpful,” remarked a fourth, including two heart emoji with their comment.

-In her caption, Ashleigh wrote that the circuit was meant to specifically target the “upper booty.”
-She added that she posted this bodyweight workout because several gyms haven’t reopened yet because of coronavirus restrictions.
+In her caption, Ashleigh wrote the circuit was meant to specifically target the “upper booty.”
+She added that she posted this bodyweight workout because several gyms haven’t reopened yet due to restrictions placed on them as a result of the coronavirus.
 If one does have access to weights, she wrote, adding them will make each exercise more challenging.